RoaringBitmap/RoaringFormatSpec/README.md

-If and only if the cookie took value SERIAL_COOKIE *and* there are at least NO_OFFSET_THRESHOLD, then we store for each container (using a 32-bit value) to location (in bytes) of the container from the beginning of the stream (starting with the cookie).
+If and only if the cookie took value SERIAL_COOKIE *and* there are at least NO_OFFSET_THRESHOLD, then we store for each container (using a 32-bit value) the location (in bytes) of the container from the beginning of the stream (starting with the cookie).

 ### 4. Container storage